shreymahendru/n-app/README.md

         |-- index-view.html
 ```

+**n-app** uses a MVVM architectural pattern.
+You can learn more about it [here](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel).

+<a id="structure-of-pages-and-individual-page"></a>

 ## **Structure of Pages & Individual Page**

+<a id="pages"></a>

 ### **Pages**

-We highly recommend that the creation of pages should atleast somewhat follow this generalized structure...
+We highly recommend that the creation of pages should at least somewhat follow this generalized structure...

-Within the `pages` folder, it should contain all the page's view and view-model seperated into individual folder for each page.
+Within the `pages` folder, it should contain all the page's view and view-model separated into individual folder for each page.

 ```bash
 pages